students walking on campus

 • Reconcile the Amex/MC statements monthly for submittal to Accounts Payable.

-• Manage the College insurance renewal applications every year in a timely matter for the July 1 renewals.
+• Manage the University insurance renewal applications every year in a timely matter for the July 1 renewals.
 This includes General Liability, Auto Liability, Umbrella Liability, Property and W/C. Interface with the Administration to complete their questionnaire for their respective areas.
-Submit final applications to College insurance broker after VP of Finance approvals.
+Submit final applications to University insurance broker after VP of Finance approvals.

 • Correspond with insurance broker to add new vehicles requiring insurance and vehicles that are no longer on the campus to remove insurance.